PGMP1992/W8-TodoList/README.md

 I would like to have created functions to create, edit and delete class Project but didn't have enough time.

-I would like to have created a more Object Oriented approach by it is early days, I hope to get better at it in a near future.
+I would like to have created a more Object Oriented approach but it is early days, I hope to get better at it in a near future.

 Working with Text files is no fun.